Why Do Some People Have Crooked Teeth?

 How Do Crooked Teeth Affect My Oral Health?

 Some people are not really bothered by the cosmetic appearance of not having straight teeth but there are health problems that arise.

 It is important to at least be aware of the negative effects of misaligned teeth.

 - Chewing food can become much more difficult if your teeth are crooked and can cause you to have digestive problems.

 - Cleaning your teeth also becomes more of a challenge increasing your chances of developing periodontal disease.

-- Excessive wear or damage on your teeth can happen when the teeth are in a position that they push and grind on each other.
+- Excessive wear or damage to your teeth can happen when the teeth are in a position that they push and grind on each other.

-- Anxiety of social interactions are sometimes a result of having crooked teeth.
+- The anxiety of social interactions is sometimes a result of having crooked teeth.